Differences Between Require and Import

 - Caching

-The first step resolution is an enclosed step wherever node.js calculates the file methods etc., within the second that is loading; the node pulls the code within the current method.
-In wrapping in wraps up the code within the operate as shown higher than so sends it to VM for evaluating, eventually catching it.
+The first step, the resolution, is an enclosed step wherever node.js calculates the file methods, etc., and within the second loading; the node pulls the code within the current process.
+In wrapping, it wraps up the code within the operation as shown higher than so sends it to VM for evaluating, eventually catching it.

 So, the node is never aware of what symbols a commonJS module goes to export until and unless the module is truly evaluated.
-And this is often the largest distinction with ECMAScript modules, as a result of ESM is lexical, and so, the exported symbols are better-known before the code is truly evaluated.
+And this is often the largest distinction with ECMAScript modules, as a result of ESM being lexical.
+So, the exported symbols are better known before the code is truly evaluated.

 What is Import?